andykuszyk/andykuszyk.github.io/2023-02-19-xmodmap-for-mac.md

 2. Making the right <kbd>alt</kbd> behave like the left one.
 3. Make <kbd>h</kbd><kbd>j</kbd><kbd>k</kbd><kbd>l</kbd> behave like arrow keys when some modifier key is held down.

 The remainder of this post is an explanation of how I did it.
 All of the remapping was achieved with `xmodmap`.
-I find `xmodmap` a bit arcane, but, in retrospect, everything I needed to know was in the `man` page.
+I find `xmodmap` a bit arcane, but, in retrospect, everything I needed to know was in the manpage.
 I just didn't read it enough times!
+If you're not familiar with `xmodmap`, I suggest reading the manpage before continuing with this post, because it provides a better summary than I could offer.

 ## Step 0: my keycodes
 Before I begin, here are the keycodes for my various modifier keys for reference: